 Benign Tumors

 Benign refers to tumors that are not cancerous.
-Though a benign tumor is unlikely to lead to serious complications or death, it’s important that they are still treated, as they can cause future issues as they grow.
+Though a benign tumor is unlikely to lead to serious complications or death, they must be still treated, as they can cause future issues as they grow.
 If you think you have a benign tumor seek treatment from a professional to prevent further issues.

 Malignant Tumors